-- Your expected family contribution will remain the same unless the cost of attendance of the program exceeds Hamilton's cost of attendance for a semester.
+- Your total family contribution will remain the same unless the cost of attendance of the program exceeds Hamilton’s cost of attendance for a semester.

 - The amount of your need-based financial aid is adjusted according to the cost of attendance of the program.

 - Any student that owes an outstanding balance from prior semesters on their Hamilton account must have this balance paid before the student leaves for their off-campus study experience.